amphib24/threat-hunting-windows-log-analysis/initial-access-investigation/rdp-brute-force/README.md

 ## Initial Access Investigation – RDP

 ## Scenario
-&nbsp;&nbsp;&nbsp; I am working as SOC Level 1 Analyst for an MSSP.
+&nbsp;&nbsp;&nbsp; I am working as a SOC Level 1 Analyst for an MSSP.
 An IT admin exposed RDP on a production server for the purpose of being able to access the server from home on the weekends.
 The service was configured with weak credentials (Username: Administrator Password: Summer2005).
 This misconfiguration likely enabled the attacker exploiting the vulnerable service to gain initial access to the server.
 The investigation will involve analyzing security logs using Windows Event Viewer to identify the nature of the initial compromise.

 ## Potential Indicators of Attack (IOAs)
 -	High volume of failed logins on the Administrator account (Event ID 4625) within a short period of time